lucaskienast/Linux-Command-Line/README.md

 Accepts a filename as argument and prints out the sorted content of that file.
 For example, `sort file.txt` prints out each line of the file.txt file, sorted in alphabetical order.

 ## References

+SS64 (2021) An A-Z Index of the Linux command line: bash + utilities.
+Available at: https://ss64.com/bash/ (Accessed: 3 September 2021)

 Steele, C. (2021) The Linux Command Line Bootcamp: Beginner To Power User.
 Available at: https://www.udemy.com/course/the-linux-command-line-bootcamp/ (Accessed: 3 September 2021)